GoogleCloudPlatform/community/tutorials/cloud-iot-logging/index.md

 Preston Holmes | Solution Architect | Google

-This tutorial demonstrates how to configure Firebase functions to relay device application logs from [Cloud IoT Core](https://cloud.google.com/iot) to [Stackdriver Logging](https://cloud.google.com/logging/).
+This tutorial demonstrates how to configure Cloud Functions for Firebase to relay device application logs from [Cloud IoT Core](https://cloud.google.com/iot) to [Stackdriver Logging](https://cloud.google.com/logging/).

 ## Objectives

-- Send application logs from device software over MQTT and IoT Core
+- Send application logs from device software over [MQTT](https://www.mqtt.com/) and IoT Core
 - View device logs in Stackdriver Logging
 - Use sorting and searching features of Stackdriver Logging to find logs of interest
 - Use the monitored resource type for IoT devices to see multiple log entries from different sources for a given device